Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Framework for Exploring Families of tiots

 \subsubsection{Assigning Family Index}

 Since different seeds may converge to different segments of the same continuous family, or, conversely, to distinct families that appear or disappear across the domain, a consistent family indexing scheme is required.
 Assigning indices to entire families enables a systematic characterization of the global solution structure, revealing the connections, evolutions, and terminations of families.
 This indexing facilitates consistent reference across figures and analyses and supports comparative studies of cost trends, optimality transitions, and geometric behavior, particularly in the presence of singular configurations where families may merge, split, or terminate.
 After removing duplicate segments obtained from different seeds, each unique family is assigned a distinct index.
 Figure \ref{fig:family_connection1} illustrates the 12 indexed families identified for the representative case, while Table \ref{table:family_index} summarizes their end points and observed inter-family connections.
 The asymptotic end points at $\tof \rightarrow \infty$ are categorized following the labels from Table \ref{table:seeds_from_parabola} and Eq. \eqref{eq:asymptote_notation}.
 Singular end points $\pi_1$ and $\pi_{2}$ correspond to the configurations $\redfilledcircle\rightarrow \redfilledsquare$ and $\redfilledtriangle \rightarrow \redfilledstar$ in Fig. \ref{fig:transfer_pi.png}, respectively.
 At the singular end points, families may either connect smoothly across the singularity or terminate asymptotically, depending on the local family geometry.
 A zoomed-in view in Fig. \ref{fig:family_connection1} highlights several examples where apparently distinct families merge into a unified structure when examined in the full parameter space (e.g., Families 2, 4, and 9, as well as Families 10 and 12).
-In contrast, other branches originate from the same singularity but do not connect in a smooth fashion (e.g., Families 6 and 7, as well as Families 5 and 8).
-While a rigorous analytical characterization of these singular connections is beyond the scope of the present study, the proposed indexing scheme provides a practical and unambiguous means of documenting the observed family connectivity and organizing the global solution structure.
+In contrast, other branches originate from the same singularity but do not connect in a smooth fashion (e.g., Families 6 and 7, as well as Families 5 and 8). \taken{In these instances, the two families approach the singular configuration through different limiting geometries, so that the corresponding transfers remain geometrically distinct even where the families pass close to one another in the parameter space.} \taken{Because continuation terminates before reaching these singular configurations, such connections are assessed a posteriori rather than traced directly.
+A connection requires a short-transfer branch on one side and a long-transfer branch on the other, and is inferred from the similarity of the limiting transfer geometries and the smoothness of the solution curve across the singularity; in some cases it can be confirmed by bridging the singular point with an enlarged continuation step.} While a rigorous analytical characterization of these singular connections is beyond the scope of the present study \taken{and is left for future work}, the proposed indexing scheme provides a practical and unambiguous means of documenting the observed family connectivity and organizing the global solution structure.